This guide will disassemble Sony Vaio VGN-FE laptop. As an example I took a Sony Vaio VGN-FE855E model.

 If this guide works for your Vaio, please mention the model number in comments below.
 This will help other users with similar laptops.

-Remove two screws securing the hard drive.
+Remove two screws securing the hard drive mounting bracket.

 The hard drive is mounted inside the caddy.

 Remove two screws from each side.
-These screws securing the hard drive to the caddy.

 Remove the hard drive from the caddy.

 In my laptop I had a 2.5″ 120GB SATA hard drive installed.
 You can replace it with any other larger 2.5″ SATA HDD.

 In a Sony Vaio VGN-FE laptop both memory modules can be access from the bottom.

 In order to remove the memory module spread latches on both sides of the slot until the RAM module pops up at a 20-30 degree angle.

 Pull the RAM module from the slot by the edges.